 The results after the common double arm locking enhanced by the PDH cavity are shown in Figs.~\ref{fig:DoubleLockingAMIGOwPDH} and \ref{fig:DoubleLockingAMIGO-5wPDH}.
 The convention of the lines is the same as the double arm locking case in the previous section.
 As before, we assume the average arm lengths for AMIGO and AMIGO-5 are 10,000 km and 50,000 km, respectively, and the difference between the two arms can be up to 1\%.

-From Figs.~\ref{fig:DoubleLockingAMIGOwPDH} and \ref{fig:DoubleLockingAMIGO-5wPDH}, we see that the common double arm locking enhanced by the PDH cavity can efficiently suppress the total noise to meet the requirement of the first-generation TDI in the mid-frequency range.
+With the common double arm locking enhanced by the PDH cavity, the noise budgets for AMIGO and AMIGO-5 are plotted in Figs.~\ref{fig:DoubleLockingAMIGOwPDH} and \ref{fig:DoubleLockingAMIGO-5wPDH}.
+From these figures, we see that the total noise can be efficiently suppressed to meet the requirement of the first-generation TDI in the mid-frequency range.